BradleyA/Linux-admin/github-repository-traffic/README.md

  * Be usable as non-root - failed adminstration requires root
  * Be easy to install and configure

+### in design & development  (7/2019)

+**WARNING**: These instructions are incomplete.
+Consider them as notes quickly drafted on a napkin rather than proper documentation!

 ###### TESTing
 ##### quick note:
     cd uadmin@two: /usr/local/data/github/BradleyA/Search-docker-registry-v2-script.1.0